niftylab/laygo2/docs_workspace/user_guide/2_examples.md

     >>>> git pull origin master

-Secondly, update the PHTHONPATH environment variable to import the laygo2 package.
+After that, update the PHTHONPATH environment variable to point out the laygo2 package path for importing.
-(The example shown below is the simplest one for beginners, and we recommend to use a virtual environment for advanced users.)

     # (csh/tcsh example) add the following command to your .cshrc
     setenv PYTHONPATH ${PYTHONPATH}:[LAYGO2_INSTALLATION_DIR]/laygo2

-### From Pypi (not verified)
+### From Pypi

 Instead of cloning github repository, laygo2 package can be installed by running the following pip command: